On 2nd August 2024, to my continuing astonishment, I celebrated my 70th birthday. Where did the time go???? This site may hold some clues….

 When I was very young, my mother always said that if I didn't stop doing that I would either get hairs on my palms or go blind.
 So far my hands remain follically unchallenged but, ironically, maybe she was right about the other thing........

-About fourteen years ago, I was diagnosed with a form of macular degeneration – a relatively rare thing in one then as young as I was (OK - I may now have reached my sixties but, at the time of my diagnosis, it was generally accepted that this usually affected people significantly older than me!).
+About twenty-one years ago, I was diagnosed with a form of macular degeneration – a relatively rare thing in one then as young as I was (OK - I may now have reached my seventies but, at the time of my diagnosis, it was generally accepted that this usually affected people significantly older than me!).
 Basically, it means that my central field of vision is impaired and my peripheral vision is also slightly out of whack.
-So far, things are manageable but there may come a time when I have no alternative but to accept that doing things like updating this site may no longer be possible.
+For over twenty years now things have remained stable and manageable but, through all of that time, I have had to accept that there may come a time when many aspects of my life (including updating this website) may no longer be physically possible for me.

-In the meantime, life goes on – and, so far, things have been holding up pretty well.
+In the meantime, life goes on – and, so far, thanks primarily to my wonderful optician, the staff at Moorfields Eye Hospital and the support of my friends and family, things have been holding up pretty well.
 When I was first diagnosed, there was little doubt that, by now, I would be in far worse shape than I am.
-So – thanks to the amazing skills of the best doctors I could find and the support of my friends and family – I am living a pretty near normal existence.
-On yes – and my photography seems to have improved exponentially.
-Bizarre!
+So I am still living what I consider to be my best life.

 I’m not sure what else I can usefully add.
 Life is good – I intend to keep on having fun and to add to this site everything that makes my life and the things in it so enjoyable!